Adults, Personal Life

-For some adults who have SMA, their partners are also their PAs; others find that for them the PA and the partner roles have to be separated out completely.
-A lot of couples settle for a mix of both, maybe with some tasks or some times of the day set aside with their partner.
+For some adults who have SMA, their partners are also their PAs.
+Others find that for them the PA and the partner roles have to be separated out completely.
+A lot of couples settle for a mix of both.
+Some tasks or some times of the day set may be set aside with their partner.
 There are as many arrangements as there are couples.

-Getting the balance right for you is key.
+Getting the balance right is key.
 It’s not always easy and can often need a lot of talking through.
-It can be especially difficult if the impact of your SMA means that you now need more support and help with day-to-day tasks that you never quite envisaged and that weren’t part of the deal when you first met.
+It can be especially difficult if your SMA means that you now need more support and help with day-to-day tasks than you expected when you first met.

 However strong a relationship, at different times, some people find it helpful to get some ‘outside’ support with relationships.

-Relate – Phone: 0300 100 1234 – help people of all ages, backgrounds, sexual orientations and gender identities to strengthen their relationships and can support people even if they’re not currently in a relationship.
+Relate – Phone: 0300 100 1234 – help people of all ages, backgrounds, sexual orientations and gender identities to strengthen their relationships.
+They can also support people not currently in a relationship.
 They provide face-to-face, phone and online relationship counselling services.
 Fees are charged to cover the cost of the counselling session, not to make a profit.
 Some offer subsidised counselling sessions.

 Internet Dating

 It’s not always easy to meet new people, which makes internet dating sites a popular option.
-If you’re thinking of this, it might be worth using websites that are members of the Online Dating Association (ODA).
-This means they’re signed up to a code of practice.
+If you are thinking of this, it might be worth using websites that are members of the Online Dating Association (ODA).
+This means they are signed up to a code of practice.

 In addition to the general organisations, sites specifically for disabled people include: